-The Committee on Budgets (BUDG) held a public hearing on 26 April 2023, with the objective to explore the short and long term reconstruction needs of Ukraine and financing thereof.
-This briefing provided background information about Ukraine's financing needs, options to finance the reconstruction process and the possible role of the EU budget, as well as the governance architecture and the involvement of the European Parliament.
+The Committee on Budgets (BUDG) will hold an exchange of views with the parliamentary committee on budgets of the Ukrainian Parliament, the Verkhovna Rada, on 31 August 2023.
+This briefing 1 provides background information about Ukraine's financing needs, options to finance the reconstruction process and the possible role of the EU budget, as well as the governance architecture and the involvement of the European Parliament.